sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 ---
-title: 'How we built Batch Changes, explained in 5 pull requests'
+title: Avoiding the pitfalls of iteration-based development - in 5 pull requests
-description: A 300 character limit field for describing your post.
-Use this is you want to specially craft the excerpt shown on the index page.
-Uses the first 300 characters of text from your post if this field does not exist.
+description: From _Automation_ to _Campaigns_ to _Batch Changes_, this is the story of how we built (and rebuilt) our latest code search product explained in five pull requests.
 author: Thorsten Ball
 authorUrl: https://twitter.com/thorstenball
 publishDate: 2021-04-16T18:00+02:00
 tags: [blog]
-slug: how-we-built-batch-changes
+slug: avoiding-the-pitfalls-of-iteration-based-development
 # TODO: heroImage: /blog/TODO.jpg
 # TODO: socialImage: https://about.sourcegraph.com/blog/TODO.jpg
 published: false